 The decision to file for bankruptcy should never be taken lightly and should only ever be considered as a last resort.
 Dealing with unmanageable debt, before it’s too late, is the key to avoiding bankruptcy.
 For some great tips on how to regain control of your finances, follow our guide for avoiding bankruptcy below.

 Devise a Money Plan

-The reason why most people become in debt is simply because they are spending more than they are earning.
+The reason why most people become in debt is simply that they are spending more than they are earning.
 Understanding the incoming and outgoing of your money can help you to determine where you are spending too much and where you could be saving.
-Create a budget that outlines your expenses for monthly, weekly and daily intervals.
+Create a budget that outlines your expenses for monthly, weekly, and daily intervals.
 Creating the most straightforward approach to understanding your money is the key to success.